Torres del Paine W Trek tour (Patagonia)

 Francés Lookout

-Day 4 is one of the most demanding if you hike to French (Francés) and British (Británico) lookouts.
+Day 4 presents the most demanding hike to either the French (Francés) or British (Británico) lookouts.

-If you decide to hike along the French Valley, you will walk 0.6 miles (1 km) to "Campamento Italiano".
-This camp is used by the park rangers (CONAF) and offers luggage storage service.
-You can leave your backpack and take with you a smaller daypack, so you hike lighter.
-The hike to French Lookout takes 1.5 miles (2,5 km) per way, including 985 ft (300 m) elevation gain.
+If you decide to hike along the French Valley, you’ll walk 0.6 miles (1 km) to "Campamento Italiano."
+Park rangers use this camp (CONAF) as a luggage storage station.
+You can leave your large packs and take a smaller daypack, to hike lighter.
+The hike to French Lookout is 1.5 miles (2,5 km) each way, including 985 ft (300 m) of elevation gain.

 💬 The distance and difficulty of today's route can be adapted.
 You can skip the hike along the Frances Valley and go directly to the Paine Grande Sector.
 In this case, the route will be 8 miles (13 km) shorter and mostly flat.
-Other option is to hike just to Francés lookout.
+Another alternative is to hike only to the Francés Lookout.

-Once at the French viewpoint you can continue to the British viewpoint, 1.9 miles (3 km) long with 920ft (280 m) elevation gain.
-When you reach the viewpoint you will find a rocky area where you can climb to enjoy the best views and take the best picture of British viewpoint.
+Once you’ve reached the French Viewpoint, you can continue to the British Viewpoint.
+It’s 1.9 miles (3 km) long with 920 ft (280 m) of elevation gain.
+When you reach the viewpoint you will find a rocky area that you can climb to enjoy the best views and take remarkable photos from the British Viewpoint.

 Arrival at Paine Grande Sector

-The last part of the route are 5.6 miles (9 km), with slight negative slope that your legs will appreciate.
-You will cross an area that suffered a fire a few years ago, where the tree trunks create a somewhat gloomy landscape.
+The last portion of the route is 5.6 miles (9 km) and features a slight negative slope that your legs might appreciate.
+Later, you’ll cross an area that suffered a fire a few years ago, the tree trunks here create a somewhat gloomy landscape.

-Welcome to Paine Grande Sector!
-The largest "refugio" in Torres del Paine, with a unique location in front of Lake Pehoé, and with the majestic Cerro Paine in the background.
+Finally, welcome to Paine Grande Sector!
+The largest "refugio" in Torres del Paine, with a unique location smack in front of Lake Pehoé.
+Admire the landscape featuring the majestic Cerro Paine sitting tranquilly in the distance.

 DAY 5 Grey Glacier Trekking - Puerto Natales